In-Game Humour

 "You should rest again..."

 Both R/S/E (near the desert) and D/P (near Stark Mountain) have contained a creepy old lady in whose house you can rest to heal your Pokémon.
 However, the moment you wake up, she will not just say, "Good luck," or, "Go on now, child," or whatever other sensible thing she might say to send you off: she will tell you that you still look tired and should rest your Pokémon again.
 If you are just mashing the A button, you will be stuck in an infinite loop of healing from here on, because to escape from this lady it is necessary to actually select NO (and she will still try to convince you to stay).
 (Elsewhere in the game it is possible to get into an infinite loop if you keep selecting NO, but this is the only place where this happens with YES.)
 I think everybody who has played Pokémon has managed to accidentally heal their Pokémon at least three times in a row the first time they came across this lady.
-Obviously, she parodies the hospitality of old ladies and the general concept of the random person in a house you can talk to and who lets you rest there - exactly what are their intentions by wanting you to sleep at their house?
-Hmm...
+Obviously, the idea here is to gently mock the hospitality of kindly old ladies and the general concept of the random person in a house who insists you take a rest there.

 The Name Rater

-The Name Rater is really just one big joke.
-No matter what you name your Pokémon, he will say it's a better name than before, and even the lamest of your friends' nicknames he will praise like there's no tomorrow - but the main joke is that when you go to him with a Pokémon and nickname it the exact same thing it was called before, he will say that "It looks just the same as before, but yet it is vastly superior!"
+The Name Rater is generally pretty tongue-in-cheek - no matter what you name your Pokémon, he will say it's a better name than before, and even the silliest of your friends' nicknames he will praise like there's no tomorrow - but the most hilarious part is that when you go to him with a Pokémon, ask him to change its name and then nickname it the exact same thing it was called before, he will say that "It looks just the same as before, but yet it is vastly superior!"
 I don't know which games he does this in, but at least he does in R/S/E.

 Battle Tower Phrases

-Emerald referenced the infamous Shorts youngster with this hilarious Match Call phonecall from Youngster Calvin (courtesy of the awesome Larissa, who unlike me had the sense to copy this down):
+Emerald references the infamous shorts youngster with this hilarious Match Call phonecall from Youngster Calvin (courtesy of Larissa, who unlike me had the sense to copy this down):

 Yay!
 This is Calvin!